hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-web-domain-ip admin example.com 167.86.105.230 yes

-The call is used for changing domain ip
+This function is used for changing domain ip

 *******************************************************************